Before you arrive

 - Hello World by Hannah Fry

 You will need to have the following textbooks.
-The first three textbooks are the same whether you take Year 1 or Year 2 Direct Entry.
-If you are entering Year 1, you will not need books 2 and 3 until Semester 2.
-Direct Entry students will need all four books in Semester 1.
+The first two textbooks are the same whether you take Year 1 or Year 2 Direct Entry.
+If you are entering Year 1, you will not need these books until Semester 2.
+Direct Entry students will need all three books in Semester 1.

 This book is used in Year 1 Calculus and its Applications, Year 2 Accelerated Algebra and Calculus for Direct Entry, and Year 2 Severable Variable Calculus and Differential Equations.
 Direct Entry students will need this book in Semester 1; Year 1 students will not need it until Semester 2.